Shift left: empowerment as-a-service

 At a high level, shift left is about shortening the delivery lifecycle of IT services.
 The concept can be applied to a wide-range of IT disciplines.
 However, shift left has traditionally been associated with application development, testing, and integration.

 In the context of IT service management (ITSM), the primary objective of shift left is to bring IT services closer to employees via lower touch, lower cost delivery channels.
-What’s more, shift left accelerates the dissemination of organizational and tribal knowledge.
+What’s more, shift left strategy accelerates the dissemination of organizational and tribal knowledge.
 This enables improved process continuity, operational cost savings, and productivity benefits for business users and IT staff.

 According to a recent HDI study it costs about $12,000 on average to replace a single service desk FTE in North America (NA), when including the training and learning curve costs once the agent starts working on the desk.
 The study also found that the cost per service desk ticket went as high $49.69.
 Industry averages place the cost per ticket for Level 3 and 4 support staff in North America in the range of $80- $100+.